-3.5.
+4.5.
 Applications of the CABA Framework

-We envision multiple applications for the CABA framework, e.g., data compression [4, 22, 65, 84], memoization [12, 26, 77], data prefetching [13, 34, 47, 64].
-In Section 4, we provide a detailed case study of enabling data compression with the framework, discussing various tradeoffs.
-We believe CABA can be useful for many other optimizations, and we discuss some of them briefly in Section 7.
+We envision multiple applications for the CABA framework, e.g., data compression [4, 25, 87, 118], memoization [13, 29, 106], data prefetching [15, 38, 54, 86, 108].
+In Section 5, we provide a detailed case study of enabling data compression with the framework, discussing various tradeoffs.
+We believe CABA can be useful for many other optimizations, and we discuss some of them briefly in Section 8.

-4. A Case for CABA: Data Compression
+5. A Case for CABA: Data Compression

 Data compression is a technique that exploits the redundancy in the applications' data to reduce capacity and bandwidth requirements for many modern systems by saving and transmitting data in a more compact form.
-Hardware-based data compression has been explored in the context of onchip caches [4, 10, 22, 29, 43, 65, 67, 71, 84] and main memory [2, 33, 66, 75, 82] as a means to save storage capacity as well as memory bandwidth.
-In modern GPUs, memory bandwidth is a key limiter to system performance in many workloads (Section 2).
+Hardware-based data compression has been explored in the context of on-chip caches [4, 11, 25, 33, 49, 87, 89, 99, 118], interconnect [30], and main memory [2, 37, 88, 90, 91, 104, 114] as a means to save storage capacity as well as memory bandwidth.
+In modern GPUs, memory bandwidth is a key limiter to system performance in many workloads (Section 3).
 As such, data compression is a promising technique to help alleviate this bottleneck.
 Compressing data enables less data to be transferred from/to DRAM and the interconnect.

 In bandwidth-constrained workloads, idle compute pipelines offer an opportunity to employ CABA to enable data compression in GPUs.
-We can use assist warps to (1) decompress data, before loading it into the caches and registers, and (2) compress data before writing it back to memory.
+We can use assist warps to (1) decompress data, before loading it into the caches and registers, and (2) compress data, before writing it back to memory.
 Since assist warps execute instructions, CABA offers some flexibility in the compression algorithms that can be employed.
 Compression algorithms that can be mapped to the general GPU execution model can be flexibly implemented with the CABA framework.

-4.1.
+5.1.
 Mapping Compression Algorithms into Assist Warps